IT Systems Analyst III (1.0 FTE, Days)

-Works independently on system technology projects to meet the business system needs for a (specified) client group including developing system design and interface specifications, identifying solutions to business needs and implementation of technology solutions.
-Scope of the job includes designing systems to support business requirements and enhancements to existing technology systems; design specifications to support business system changes; responsible for implementation by leading project teams, planning and coordination, client testing and training and ensuring smooth turnover of projects to client group.
+Works under general direction on system technology projects to meet the business system needs for a client group includes developing system design and interface specifications, identifying solutions to business needs and implementation of technology solutions.
+Scope of the job includes planning and managing technology system implementations and enhancements to existing technology systems; design specifications to support business system changes; assist implementation e.g., leading small project teams, assist with planning and coordination, client testing and training and ensuring smooth turnover of projects to client group.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.

 Employees must abide by all Joint Commission Requirements including but not limited to sensitivity to cultural diversity, patient care, patients rights and ethical treatment, safety and security of physical environments, emergency management, teamwork, respect for others, participation in ongoing education and training, communication and adherence to safety and quality programs, sustaining compliance with National Patient Safety Goals, and licensure and health screenings.

 Must perform all duties and responsibilities in accordance with the Service Standards of the Hospital(s).

 Responsible for the development of proposed system design and interface specifications based on identified business needs using structured analytical techniques, employing technical and specific business knowledge.

 Assists in coordination of user/IT groups to identify solutions to business needs.
 Communicates designs to Programmer Analysts for implementation of technology solutions.
 Represent assigned client/application base to the IT department.